RieksJ/t3-method/t3-method.md

 Despite knowing that certain tasks may be inefficient or ineffective, people often continue to engage in these activities due to a combination of cognitive limitations, biases, social influences, and organizational dynamics.
 Herbert Simon's concept of bounded rationality explains that individuals make decisions within the constraints of limited information and cognitive capabilities, often resulting in satisfactory rather than optimal choices ([Simon, 1955](https://www.jstor.org/stable/1884852)).
 Daniel Kahneman's research on cognitive biases reveals that people frequently rely on intuitive (System 1) thinking, which is prone to errors such as overconfidence, anchoring, and framing effects ([Kahneman, 2011](https://www.farrarstrausgiroux.com)).
 Piers Steel's work on procrastination indicates that individuals often delay or avoid tasks perceived as difficult or unpleasant, contributing to inefficiency ([Steel, 2007](https://doi.org/10.1037/0033-2909.133.1.65)).
 Furthermore, Jeffrey Pfeffer and Robert Sutton highlight the "knowing-doing gap," where organizations fail to translate knowledge into action due to lack of clear objectives, bureaucratic inertia, and misaligned incentives ([Pfeffer & Sutton, 2000](https://hbr.org/product/the-knowing-doing-gap-how-smart-companies-turn-knowledge-into-action/1408E-KND-ENG)).
 Social pressures and the desire to conform also play a significant role, as individuals may undertake tasks to align with perceived expectations rather than objective efficiency.
 These factors collectively explain why inefficiency and ineffectiveness persist in both individual and organizational behaviors.

-## 3. The Task Triage Toolbox method
+## 3. The T3 method

-The Task Triage Toolbox method revolves around three core questions that are designed to clarify (and enhance) the purpose and scope of any task.
-Having answers to these questions helps to improve the quality of task specifications, task assignment and task execution, and gives individuals more confidence that their efforts are directed towards actually meaningful and productive outcomes.
+The T3 method consists of finding answers to three core questions that clarify (and enhance) the purpose and scope of any task.
+These answers help to improve the quality of task specifications, task assignment and task execution, and give individuals more confidence that their efforts are directed towards actually meaningful and productive outcomes.

-The questions are as follows:
+The questions for which answers are to be found are as follows:

-1. "**What are the <u>concrete results</u> of the task?**"
+1. "**What are the concrete results of the task?**"
-2. "**Which (groups of) individual people will <u>actually</u> be using these results?**"
+2. "**Which (groups of) individual people will actually be using these results?**"
-3. "**What is it that these people will <u>actually be doing</u> with the results?**"
+3. "**What is it that these people will actually (need to) be doing with the results?**"

+The following sections will first elaborate on when and where to use the method, and then elaborate on the so-called 'well-formedness criteria' for answers to these questions, i.e., criteria that the answers would ideally need to satisfy in order to produce the intended benefits.

 ### 3.1.
+When and Where to Use the Method

+While the T3 method can be applied to every single task you can imagine, doing so isn't always useful.
+It depends on who will be using the answers, and what it is that they will need to be doing with them.

+For example, routine tasks, such as making coffee, taking a break, writing a mail, would typically not warrant the overhead of pondering about the questions and finding answers.
+Still, if you do, that enables you to break such routines and make (the results of) such tasks special.
+However, knowing which people would be drinking the coffee and what effects they would like to see from that may stimulate you to make particularly tasteful coffee.

+As another example, suppose you were tasked with writing an email (=answer to Q1) in which you invite its addressees (=answer to Q2) to attend some meeting.
+You routinely state things like a topic, and the time and place where it will be held, as you know the addressees need this to determine if they can make it (=answer to Q3).
+However, pondering a bit more on Q3, you may realize that they may also want to assess what this meeting will actually bring them, what makes it worth their while, and balance that against the cost of attending.
+Realizing that enables you to write things that may help them make such assessments and decisions.

+The creation of a product that you want others to really use (and perhaps even purchase from you) is an example where answers to all three questions matter.
+The product must be very concrete, and its characteristics well known.
+Also, it must be very clear who is intended to use it, and what it is they need to be able to do with it. {{elaborate on this paragraph some more, provide one or two vey concrete and recognizable examples}}

+{{add another three examples here of where the method is useful (to a smaller or larger extent).}}

+{{after having added another three examples (per the previous instruction), rewrite the above paragraphs that contain examples of tasks, such that the resulting text is a sequence of paragraphs where the first one is an example of where the method isn't very useful as it provides overhead without any real benefits, the last one is an example where it is crystal clear that without having answers to the questions, you are set up for disaster, and each example is a 'better' one than the one in the previous paragraph.}}

+These questions may be answered in a number of situations:
+- Whenever a task is designed.
+By answering these questions, the designer of the task can ensure the task is well-defined, relevant, and aligned with user needs.
+- Whenever a person is asked to execute a task.
+By answering these questions, that person can clarify their objectives, understand the expectations, and focus their efforts on producing meaningful results.
+- Whenever a person has been executing a task for some time (some tasks take a long time).
+By answering these questions, that person can reassess the task's direction, make necessary adjustments, and ensure continued alignment with the intended purpose.
+- Whenever a task is being evaluated for efficiency and effectiveness.
+By answering these questions, the person that evaluates that task can measure its success, identify areas for improvement, and provide actionable feedback.
+{{add other situations in which it may be beneficial to look for answers to the questions, and add them to this list.
+Each such situation must be characteristic, and people must readily recognize it.}}

+{{write a paragraph that explains that the method can be used (reflexively) for evaluating the benefits of using the method itself.
+After all, pondering on the questions and formulating answers thereto is also a task.
+And it depends on who will be using the results (which can be the person using the method, but also individuals using the results of the ask for which the method is being used), to what extent the answers need to be precise.
+Then introduce the following sections, in which well-formedness criteria (or qualification criteria, or ... criteria) are developed that you can use to determine whether or not to be satisfied with answers to these questions for the particular purpose you or someone else will be using them.}}

+### 3.2.
 Concrete Results

-Answers to the first question ("**What are the <u>concrete results</u> of the task?**") should identify the concrete artifacts that will exist when the task is done (and that did not exist at the start).
+Answers to the first question ("**What are the concrete results of the task?**") ideally identify the concrete artifacts that will exist when the task is done (and that did not exist at the start).
 They can be tangible artifacts, such as documents, reports, presentations, but also intangibles such as new ideas, or enjoyable memories.

 Answers should identify concrete artifacts, the existence of which is verifiable (auditable).
 Creating 'a solid advice' may be the name of a task, but since the existence of 'a solid advice' isn't verifiable, it doesn't qualify as an answer to this question.